Will the Mavericks cover the spread vs. the Trail Blazers? Promo Codes, Betting Trends, Records ATS

 Additional Mavericks Insights & Trends

-- The Mavericks are 5-5 against the spread and 4-6 overall over their last 10 contests.
+- The Mavericks have a 5-5 record against the spread while finishing 4-6 overall over their last 10 contests.

-- Three of Mavericks' past 10 outings have gone over the total.
+- In the Mavericks' past 10 games, they have hit the over twice.

+- Dallas has covered the spread in a lower percentage of its home games than road games.
+It has covered seven times in 16 games when playing at home, and it has covered 12 times in 19 games on the road.

-- Dallas is 15-5 against the spread and 17-3 overall when scoring more than 115 points.
+- Dallas has a 16-5 record against the spread and an 18-3 record overall when scoring more than 115.3 points.

 Bet on this or any NBA matchup at BetMGM